 Each solver issues a message to the MATLAB® command window at the end of its iterations.
 This message explains briefly why the solver halted.
 The message might give more detail than the exit flag.

 Many examples in this documentation show exit messages.
-For example, see Minimizing at the Command Line, or Step 2: Invoke one of the unconstrained optimization routines..
+For example, see Minimizing at the Command Line, or Step 3: Invoke fminunc using the options..
 The example in the previous section, Exit Flags, shows the following exit message:

 Equation solved. fsolve completed because the vector of function values is near zero as measured by the default value of the function tolerance, and the problem appears regular as measured by the gradient.